johnvorsten/trendreview/README.md

 ## Required headers
 The only required header columns are:

-[DateTime, DischargeTemperature, CoolingDamperCommand, CoolingDamperPosition, CoolingAirVolume, CoolingSetpoint, ControlTemperature, ScheduleMode, OccupancyMode, HeatCoolMode, HeatingDamperCommand, HeatingDamperPosition, HeatingAirVolume, RoomTemperature, AirflowSetpoint]
+[DateTime, DischargeTemperature, CoolingDamperCommand, CoolingDamperPosition, CoolingAirVolume, ControlSetpoint, HeatCoolMode, HeatingDamperCommand, HeatingDamperPosition, HeatingAirVolume, RoomTemperature]

 You may include more headers than those shown above, but they will not be used by this program See the next sections for formatting and type instructions